 As for the Households data, it was discovered on October 6, 2017, when Vickery discovered an Amazon Web Services S3 cloud storage bucket located at the subdomain “alteryxdownload containing highly sensitive and private data.

-The bucket would allow any AWS “Authenticated Users” to access and download the data without any further security hurdle.
+The bucket would allow any AWS “Authenticated Users” to access and download the data without any further security hurdles.
 This means that anyone with an Amazon AWS account was allowed to access the data which can be deemed as a treasure trove for hackers, cybercriminals, and foreign spy agencies.

 Response from Alteryx and Experian